CBD for Bipolar Disorder: Potential Treatment and Benefits

-Today we’ll cover the role of the endocannabinoid system in the development of bipolar disorder, a pesky condition whose symptoms can negatively impact your daily life as well as people around you.
+Today we’ll cover the role of the endocannabinoid system in the development of the bipolar disorder, a pesky condition whose symptoms can negatively impact your daily life as well as people around you.

-We’ll also explain how cannabidiol – CBD may contribute to healthy communication between neurotransmitters, thus reducing the severity of the bipolar disorder.
+We’ll also explain how cannabidiol – CBD may contribute to healthy communication between neurotransmitters, thus reducing the severity of bipolar disorder.